Table of Contents Show

-Some interesting facts about the moon
+1. Some interesting facts about the moon

 It is fascinating to see how the moon has been understood in mythology and culture throughout the ages.
 For instance –

-- Did you know that the world lunacy has the same roots as the word lunar (Luna was the Roman Goddess associated with the moon)?
+- Did you know that the word lunacy has the same roots as the word lunar (Luna was the Roman Goddess associated with the moon)?
 Although science now considers it a baseless myth, many people believed, and some still do, that full moons can make a person go crazy!
-The belief that a full moon can adversely affect patients in a psychiatric hospital had been particularly strong among mental health doctors.
+The belief that a full moon can adversely affect patients in a psychiatric hospital has been particularly strong among mental health doctors.

 - Ancient civilizations have often seen the moon as a symbol of fertility.
 It was believed that the moon determined when a woman could get pregnant.
 Modern science, however, has found little evidence to support such claims.

 - In Greek mythology, the goddess Selene is the personification of the moon.
 She was the sister of the Sun God Apollo.
-Selene has also been called Hecate, Artemis, and was seen as one of the most powerful divinities.
+Selene has also been called Hecate, and Artemis, and was seen as one of the most powerful divinities.
 Despite this, however, there was no dedicated temple site for Selene.
 This was due to the fact the moon can be seen and worshipped from anywhere.
 On two occasions, in particular, the new moon and the full moon, she was called upon for guidance and grace.

 - In Hinduism, the moon has been associated with the Vedic deities Soma and Chandra.
 The moon, for Hindus, is of great significance.
 It represents creation, life, and mortal existence.
 It adorns the head of the great Hindu god Shiva as well.

 - Interestingly, some cultures did not view the moon as a benevolent deity.
-The Aztecs of Mexico called it Mictecacuiatl and believed that it travelled the night skies in search of victims to consume.
+The Aztecs of Mexico called it Mictecacuiatl and believed that it traveled the night skies in search of victims to consume.
 The natives of New Zealand referred to the moon as the ‘man-eater.’

 In many of these cultures, the moon was worshipped via various means and rituals.
 People performed different rituals depending upon the phase of the moon.
-New moon rituals and full moon rituals were performed as ways to receive the Moon God’s grace.

-The lunar cycle and spirituality
+2. The lunar cycle and spirituality

 The moon goes through an entire cycle called a lunar cycle.
 It starts as a full moon and it wanes (grows smaller and smaller).
 The day the moon fully disappears is called the day of the new moon.
 It is the darkest night of the month.
 The moon grows again (waxes) until it becomes a full moon and thus the cycle of moon phases goes on.

-Many cultures and spiritual doctrines have held the belief that the human body and the human psyche are influenced hugely by the cycles of the moon (the sun as well) and that the human body is synchronized with the moon’s cyclic nature, just like it is synchronized with others natural rhythms of the cosmos.
+Many cultures and spiritual doctrines have held the belief that the human body and the human psyche are influenced hugely by the cycles of the moon (and the sun as well) and that the human body is synchronized with the moon’s cyclic nature, just like it is synchronized with others natural rhythms of the cosmos.

-The spiritual significance of the moon and the lunar cycle
+3. The spiritual significance of the moon and the lunar cycle

 The new moon is the time to pause and reflect.
 The new moon phase is often seen as a feminine moon phase.
 Being fully present, you will find new insights and ideas.
 You’ll be able to explore sides of yourself that you didn’t know existed because of the fast-moving lives we lead.
 This is the time to explore your deepest desires and heartfelt wishes.